-- 1. Understand social or transactional dialogues spoken by native speakers of English and identify the context, topic, and pieces of specific information. - 2.
-Ask and answer general questions on familiar topics and introduce oneself / others. - 3.
-Employ suitable strategies for skimming and scanning to get the general idea of a text and locate specific information. - 4.
-Recognize paragraph structure and be able to match beginnings/endings/headings with paragraphs. - 5.
-Form sentences using proper grammatical structures and correct word forms. - 6.
-Write various letters with correct letter format
+- 1. To understand social or transactional dialogues spoken by native speakers of English and identify the context, topic, and pieces of specific information. - 2.
+To ask and answer general questions on familiar topics and introduce oneself/others. - 3.
+To employ suitable strategies for skimming and scanning to get the general idea of a text and locate specific information. - 4.
+To recognize paragraph structure and be able to match beginnings/endings/headings with paragraphs. - 5.
+To form sentences using proper grammatical structures and correct word forms.